 One website suggests that 85% of social media users have sound turned off and any messages have to be presented visually to reach these people.
 Captions may be written manually or automatically created from a transcript of the audio component of the video.
 Captions are commonly specified using a text file of type .srt (SubRipText).
 These can be created with any text editor – 3PlayMedia provide a guide for this.
 These can then be accessed by many (but not all) video display programs.

 Some websites and applications only export caption files - not the actual captioned video.
-If downloading of the captioned video is available (as it is on Kapwing), the video file is rebuilt with text on a semi-transparent background as shown below:
+If downloading of the captioned video is available, the video file is rebuilt with the caption embedded.
+Kapwing displays the text on a semi-transparent background as shown below: